-Scottish Volleyball are not yet in a position to present options for a return to indoor competition, but further information will follow regarding this in the coming weeks.
+Scottish Volleyball are not yet in a position to present options for a return to national indoor competition, but further information will follow regarding other possible competitive options.

-Our plan will be to ease people back into competitive environments, starting with inclusive and accessible opportunities to compete at a local level
+Our plan will be to ease people back into competitive environments, starting with inclusive and accessible opportunities to compete at a local level.